UCB-Econ-148/sp23/syllabus.md

 **Labs**

 There will be 10 labs in total and all labs are weighted equally.
 Labs will consists of autograded coding questions and text-based free response questions.
-The autograded questions will be graded by correctness, but all test cases used in the autograder will be available to (i.e. all tests are public, and there is no hidden tests).
+The autograded questions will be graded by correctness, but all test cases used in the autograder will be available to you (i.e. all tests are public, and there is no hidden tests).
 Free response questions will be graded by completion and effort.

 You will have 1 lab drop to be used at any time throughout the semester.